luca9433/codice_tesi/README.md

 # codice_tesi
-this repository includes code I'm going to use for my TDA master's degree thesis
+this repository includes some code I'm going to use for my TDA master's degree thesis